sirolad/adonisjs-polis/README.md

 # AdonisJs Polis
+This is a clone of Polis by JMiranda.
  A simple AdonisJs package that allows you to use multi tenancy in your application.

 ## Instalation
 Install package with `adonis install`:
 ```
-adonis install @jrmiranda/adonisjs-polis
+adonis install @sirolad/adonisjs-polis
 ```
 In case of installation using `npm` or `yarn`, you must copy the `config/index.js` file into your app config directory as `config/polis.js`.